 Performance: Students will write and star in their own productions.
 This does not require elaborate sets and costumes but it does require time for students to practice together because performances are done live for judges.
 Students may not tape a performance and send it in.

 Website: Students may also choose to create a website for their project.
 There is a specific process to begin the website.
-It must be created through Weebly on the NHD's website.
+It is changing this year.
+Details to come later as they become available.

 The NHD categories website (https://www.nhd.org/categories

 ) has links to the files on the right side of this page as well as additional information and examples of past winners.